Hato Petera College: Special character

-The college's special character nurtured students as Maori Catholic in living and learning the values of Jesus Christ through religious education (compulsory at all year levels) ceremonies and observances which valued the college's patron saints, Hato Petera (St Peter), Hato Hohepa (St Joseph, patron saint of the Mill Hill Fathers), Hato Maherino (St Marcellin Champagnat, founder of the Marist Brothers) and tūpuna Māori (Māori ancestors).
+The college's special character nurtured students as Maori Catholic in living and learning the values of Jesus Christ through religious education (compulsory at all year levels) ceremonies and observances which valued the college's patron saints, Hato Petera (Saint Peter), Hato Hohepa (Saint Joseph, patron saint of the Mill Hill Fathers), Hato Maherino (St Marcellin Champagnat, founder of the Marist Brothers) and tūpuna Māori (Māori ancestors).
 The curriculum also included "the pillars that derive from the vision" of St Marcellin and the Marist Brothers "and followers of his charism – his spirituality."
 These were: Presence, Simplicity, Family spirit, in the way of Mary and Love of work.
 They were integrated with the "core Māori values" into religious instruction, ceremonies, observances and procedures of college life.
 These core values were: Tapu (dignity), Mana (honour), Tika (truth), pono (integrity) and Aroha (love).
 As well as participation in the college's religious education programme, all students were required to participate in the Te Reo Maori me ona Tikanga (Māori-language and culture) programme.